ArcadeTV/msu-md-chikichikiboys/README.md

 1. Obtain source ROM.
 2. Use the BPS patch file from the current release to patch your ROM.
 I recommend FLIPS.
    -> https://dl.smwcentral.net/11474/floating.zip
-3. Download the SoundPacks and make sure the rom and cue files have identical base-filenames (eg. game.md and game.cue)
+3. Download the SoundPack and make sure the rom and cue files have identical base-filenames (eg. game.md and game.cue)
 4. Make sure all files are in the same folder
 5. If using an emulator, make sure you are using the correct CD bios files!
 ```